prissadang/SITACrowdsourcing/README.md

 # SITACrowdsourcing
-To collent data for training chatbot model
+To collect data for training chatbot model